 Omar Faruk Tekbilek, Turkish Master of the Ney

-Following the enthusiastic response to Steve Gorn’s performance on the bansuri of northern India music at the 2009 National Flute Association convention in New York came the formation of the NFA World Music Committee.
+Following the enthusiastic response to Steve Gorn’s performance on the bansuri of northern Indian music at the 2009 National Flute Association convention in New York, came the formation of the NFA World Music Committee.
 Subsequent visitors to NFA conventions noticed the presentation of more non-Western genres, beginning in Charlotte, North Carolina in 2011, when a major world music artist, along with his award-winning ensemble, exposed members to not only one of the more exotic forms of the flute, but one of the most ancient.

 Omar Faruk Tekbilek was born in Turkey to parents of Egyptian and Turkish/Syrian origin.
 Having lived for some time in the United States, he is equally well known in Greece, Brazil, and Israel.
 He has recorded and performed with musicians of international repute representing a wide range of backgrounds and genres, including Nusrat Fateh Ali Khan, Ofra Haza, Don Cherry, Jai Uttal, Karl Berger, ex-Cream rock drummer Ginger Baker, Simon Shaheen, Hossam Ramzy, Glen Velez, Bill Laswell, Mike Mainieri, Peter Erskine, Trilok Gurtu, and Brian Keane, an American guitarist, composer, and producer with whom he has recorded several highly successful CDs.
 So while Tekbilek’s origins are firmly rooted in Turkish soil, his music continues to grow and develop, its Middle-Eastern foundations freely influenced by American jazz and Arabian classics.